bizancio3/bizancio3/README.md

-# Open R3 data lab for edge-AI.
+# Open R3 datalab for edge-AI.
 **Co-creating 4.0 ecosystems for local communities**

 ---